 Turkey Sausage and Orzo Stuffed Peppers

 Stuffed peppers are a popular favorite for a family meal because they're easy to make, satisfying and economical.
-You can get pretty creative with what you stuff inside a pepper, but this combination of turkey sausage and orzo is one of our favorites because it's loaded with flavor and a lot lighter than a ground beef based filling.
-Serve with a salad and some garlic bread for a complete meal.
+You can get pretty creative with what you stuff inside a pepper, but this combination of turkey sausage and orzo is one of our favorites because it's loaded with flavor and a lot lighter than a ground beef filling.
+Complete the meal with a green salad and garlic bread.

 - 4 large bell peppers (red, green or combination)

-- 1 lb mild Italian turkey sausage, removed from the casing
+- 1 lb mild Italian turkey or chicken sausage (see notes)

 - 3 tablespoons olive oil, divided